Your email list is your biggest asset!

 This paid tool allows you to create a pop-up form that promotes eBooks, content upgrades, discounts, etc. Sleeknote also comes with numerous integrations and analytics.

 6. Stage a Welcoming Home Gate

 The homepage is the most authoritative page, and sometimes the most visited page, of a website.
-You can leverage it to get subscribers.
+You can leverage it to get email leads.

-The home gate or the home featured box can be used to stage a warm welcome for visitors.
+You can use the home gate, or the home featured box, to stage a warm welcome for visitors.
 You can attract them right on the spot by providing a bribe to subscribe.
 Your homepage usually has better traffic.
-For that reason, you will have a chance to increase your subscription rate by up to 51.7%.

 Example: When I thought of home gate, Smart Blogger came to my mind first.